jewel conway - artist

 "My intent is to portray the energy and the impact of a subject through dynamic color schemes, not necessarily to reproduce a solely realistic image.
 I visualize what I want the artwork to 'feel like' as the piece develops to create a 'WOW!' factor.
 Everything is out of the ordinary.
 That's what makes the artwork unique and fun."

-She has created charitable commissions for the Epilepsy Foundation of Arizona, Arizona Humane Society, Cystic Fibrosis Foundation of Arizona, RRR Horse Rescue, Animal Protection Society of Durham and other non-profit organizations.
+She has created artwork for the Epilepsy Foundation of Arizona, Arizona Humane Society, Cystic Fibrosis Foundation of Arizona, RRR Horse Rescue, Animal Protection Society of Durham and additional fundraising events for animals in need.
 She has also been involved in community art events that support art education.

-Animal statues are now available at Other End of the Leash Pet Boutique and Bakery in Durham, NC or online.
-(They make their own fabulous treats in the store!!)
-Such a cool place!
-If you are in the area, go by and visit Diane and LeAnn to see how wonderful and caring these women are and the charities they support: http://www.otherendoftheleashdurham.com.
+Select animal statues are now available at Other End of the Leash Pet Boutique and Bakery in Durham, NC (If you are in the area, go by and visit Diane and LeAnn to see how wonderful and caring these women are and the charities they support) and Bull City Art and Frame Co in Durham, NC.